 - Is device, OS, and browser independent

-- Accommodates most common forms of colorblindness – here’s a test
+- Accommodates most common forms of colorblindness – tools such as Color Oracle (opens in a new window) can help you test for that

 - Supports screen readers with descriptive image tags or text based pdf documents